 Where did the story come from?

-The study was carried out by researchers from Ohio State University and was funded by the National Science Foundation Graduate Research Fellowship and the National Center for Advancing Translational Sciences.
+The study was carried out by researchers from the University of British Columbia and the University of Toronto, and was funded by the University of British Columbia and the British Columbia Lung Association.

 What kind of research was this?

 This systematic review aimed to identify trials looking at the effectiveness of tai chi for four common chronic conditions: cancer, heart failure, COPD and osteoarthritis.
 The results of the identified trials were then pooled in a meta-analysis to give an overall effect.

 Tai chi involves gentle flowing movements to improve strength, posture and balance, and has become an increasingly popular form of exercise, particularly among the middle-aged and elderly.

 It has also been tried as a complementary healthcare approach for many different conditions, with some studies suggesting it has both physical and psychosocial benefits.